NVE/terrain-change-detection-pc/README.md

-# Terrain Change Detection with Point Clouds
+# Terrain Change Detection Based on Multi-temporal Point Clouds

 A Python project for detecting terrain changes using multi-temporal point cloud data.
 The workflow includes data discovery and preprocessing, spatial alignment using ICP (Iterative Closest Point), change detection, and visualization capabilities.